For the Art History curriculum, click Here

 Building on the groundwork laid in the introduction, and the further context provided in the timeline, the individual sections each highlight a specific style, work, or artist.
 Depending on the topic, the historical information or artistic descriptions are presented in a similar manner to standard art history textbooks.
 However, this is done in a family-friendly way without nudity or other objectionable material.
 Moreover, additional points or comparisons draw attention to the biblical timeline and/or Christian principles by offering an alternative Christian worldview to the traditional humanist perspective.

-Sample Individual Art Section
+Sample Page for Individual Art Sections

-[This sample shows the second half of “Pyramid Development” from “Chapter 4: Ancient Egypt” — an example of how a specific work is described and then further tied into the biblical timeline based on an earlier development of the “traditional” versus “revised” chronologies for ancient Egypt in the introduction.]
+[The above sample shows the second half of “Pyramid Development” from “Chapter 4: Ancient Egypt” — an example of how a specific work is described and then further tied into the biblical timeline based on an earlier development of the “traditional” versus “revised” chronologies for ancient Egypt in the introduction.]

 Part 4 – Worksheets from the Teacher Guide